What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 Come see views you won't believe, meet some of the world's friendliest people.
 Experience some of the best Asia has to offer.
 Pakistan comes highly recommended.

-• Visa strategy: Pretty much all nationalities require a visa.
+• Mosque Visa strategy: Pretty much all nationalities require a visa.
 If coming from China get in Hong Kong or Beijing, there are none available in Kashgar or on the border.
 Visas also available in India and Iran.
-Many choose to pick it up in their home town.
+Some choose to pick it up in their home town, but with Pakistan now offering e-visas, for many nationalities, life is much simpler.
+With an invitation letter (hotel or tour) around fifty different nationalities get a visa on arrival.
 Costs vary: a multiple entry visa is highly recommended, a little more expensive but no problem – will allow side-trips to the two gems that are Kashgar and the road there (China) & Amritsar (India).
 Normally valid for four to six months.
 Extensions are available only in Islamabad and take time (expect a whole day) and hassle.

 • Typical tourist trail: Lahore - Islamabad - Karimabad.... continuing up to the border and Kashgar in China.
 Peshawar (the Khyber Pass), Chitral and the Kalash valley also feature on many trips, but in real terms few get there.
 The tourist heart of Pakistan is Karimabad and the only place you really see westerners in any numbers - it's the only place you could really label a tourist trap.

-• Costs: Cheap, cheap, budget travel on less than $10 a day possible.
-More goes a lot further, $20 allows for a good level of comfort.
-Comparable to India, is slightly better value.
+• Costs: Cheap, cheap, budget travel on less than $15 a day possible.
+More goes a lot further, $25 allows for a good level of comfort.
+Comparable to India, Pakistan is slightly better value.

 • Money: Along the KKH cash is king.
 Hard currencies can be changed in a few towns along the KKH, but don't expect any banks and certainly no ATMs.
 ATMs are plentiful in big towns such as Islamabad, Peshawar and Lahore, but international ones need some searching out.
-CitiBank, Standard Charter and AMB-AMRO are your best bets to try to locate.
+Citibank, Standard Chartered and AMB-AMRO are your best bets to try to locate.
 Simply ask in a hotel for the location of one or try a taxi driver.
-CitiBank & Standard Charter are on the Visa Plus network; AMB-AMRO are on Cirrus.
+Citibank & Standard Chartered are on the Visa Plus network; ABM-AMRO are on Cirrus.
 These banks will be your best bet for cashing travellers cheques, but Pakistani banks will do this for you with the standard hassle.
-Some mid-range hotels and travel agencies will take credit cards, but airline offices such as China Southwest and PIA will want cold hard Rupee (or dollars).
+Some mid-range hotels and travel agencies will take credit cards, but airline offices such as China Southwest and PIA will want cold hard Rupees (or dollars).
 If you're heading north and plan to hire a jeep or get a flight take plenty of cash.
 Euros and USDs change equally as well.
 When paying for larger transactions Euros or USDs are welcomed.

 • What to take: Heading north, depending on the time of year, take warm clothing and decent footwear.